atsb/AmnesiaAMachineForPigs64/README.md

 Code
 ----

-Amnesia: A Machine For Pigs has been upgraded for GNU/Linux and macOS systems.
+Amnesia: A Machine For Pigs has been upgraded for GNU/Linux, macOS systems and Windows.

 * Old-style C++ class declarations have been updated.
 * All dependencies are now using their modern equivalents (except AngelScript) which is on 2.24.1 - this is due to the fact that this version is perfectly 64bit compatible and has compilable sources.
 The API for the latest versions is not compatible and changing the script engine on such a complex title is bound to introduce regressions.